poult-lab/daily-word/english_words_ learning.md

 02.pitfall /ˈpɪtfɔːl/

-[n] the potential pitfalls of buying a house.
+[n] the potential pitfalls of buying a house./ A recent study by Kapoor et al. [19] exposed the pitfalls of poorly chosen evaluation approaches in data analysis, leading to over-optimistic performance claims due to data leakage across hundreds of studies.

 "a danger or difficulty, especially one that is hidden or not obvious at first"